About the course

 Based in a new-build school, we have lift access to our training centre and the space is wheelchair friendly.

-We work closely with our Dyslexia Ambassador; a successful senior leader and SCITT alumni with dyslexia.
-She offers practical guidance on how to prepare for school experience and feel confident in the classroom.
+We work closely with our Dyslexia Ambassador; a successful maths leader and Key Stage 1 class teacher with dyslexia.
+He offers practical guidance on how to prepare for school experience and feel confident in the classroom.
 We work closely with Kingston University and dyslexic students can access support from their specialist team.

 Apply on the UCAS website.
 You’ll need to register with UCAS before you can apply.